Dirk-Vantas/photogrametry-api/README.md

-# photogramatry-api
+# Photogrammetry API

-Node.js API for a photgramatry service based on meshroom photogrametry by alicevision
+Node.js API for a photogrammetry service based on Meshroom photogrammetry by AliceVision.

-reuqired libraries:

-considering a .env file to handle filepaths right now only windows version of liraries supported
+## Required Libraries

+- **Environment File**: Consider using a `.env` file to handle file paths.
+- **Platform Support**: Currently, only the Windows version of libraries is supported.
-node.js to run api
+- **Node.js**: Required to run the API.
-ffmpeg || for frameextraction from the videos meshroom || Meshroom-2023.2.0 to run feature extraction, imagematching, sparce cloud creation and meshing meshlab || for post processing of the mesh

-Endpoints:
+- **FFmpeg**: Required for frame extraction from the videos.
+- **Meshroom**: Meshroom-2023.2.0 is used for feature extraction, image matching, sparse cloud creation, and meshing.
+- **MeshLab**: Used for post-processing of the mesh.

+## Endpoints

+- **"/"**: Provides a debug file upload interface.
-"/"           to get debug fileupload interface "/upload"     to uploade video files and get md5 has of video file that acts as a job id "/listJobs"   to list all queued jobs
+- **"/upload"**: Allows you to upload video files and get an MD5 hash of the video file, which acts as a job ID.
-"/listJob"    to list speciefic job, needs a job id that is created by the fileuplad "md 5 hash of video file maybe?"
+- **"/status"**: Lists all queued jobs.
-"/getOutput"  get output of specific job after its finished provided the md5 hash of video file is supplied
+- **"/getModel"**: Retrieves the output of a specific job after it's finished, provided the MD5 hash of the video file is supplied.

-pipeline:
+## Pipeline
-uploaded videos will be saved in the '/jobs' folder to be processes by the pipeline
+Uploaded videos will be saved in the '/jobs' folder to be processed by the pipeline.